sannaingtun/Migrate-App-to-Azure/README.md

 ## Architecture Explanation

-The following advantages are the reasons I chosed Azure web app and Azure Functions Advantages of using Azure web app
+The following advantages are the reasons I chosed Azure web app and Azure Functions.

+Advantages of using Azure web app

 - Elimination of Infrastructure management